dakotab04/Planet_Gravity_Simulation/README.md

 with C++17—especially Object-Oriented Programming and user input handling by modeling the height of a ball dropped from a tower- but it turned into a fun way to mix programming with real-world physics when I got the idea to model gravity for different planets.
-By applying a basic physics formula (distance fallen = ½ × g × t²), I got a better understanding of both how motion works and how to turn it into working code.
+By applying a basic physics formula (distance fallen = ½ × g × t²), I got a better understanding of both how motion works and how to turn formulas into working code.
 It also gave me a chance to think about error-checking, user experience, and keeping my code organized.

 ## FEATURES:
 - Simulates how a ball falls on different planets using real gravity values